At Engage, we are often asked about DNN upgrades, so I thought I would write out how to do a simple DNN upgrade. We're specialists in everything DNN.

 - Create a test environment to test the upgrade.
-Having a test environment will help establish possible issues, so you’ll be able to troubleshoot them without down time for your production website.
-If you're not comfortable with creating a test version of your website, consider the DNNBackup module from Evotiva..
+Having a test environment will help establish possible issues, so you’ll be able to troubleshoot them without downtime for your production website.
+If you're not comfortable with creating a test version of your website, please reach out to us for assistance.

-- If you're coming from an old version of DNN, review the suggested upgrade path.
+- If you're coming from an old version of DNN, review the suggested upgrade path below.
 The upgrade path is a general guide of the best ways to upgrade DNN without causing conflicts.
-You should be able to upgrade directly from DNN 7.x to DNN 9.x without having to stop in the middle (though if you have issues, performing the upgrade in small steps can help you find which issue causes you trouble).

-- Once you have studied the upgrade path, and know which version to upgrade to first, download the upgrade package of the correct DNN version from GitHub> (for DNN 8.x and later) or CodePlex (for versions before DNN 8)
+- Once you have studied the upgrade path, and know which version to upgrade to first, download the upgrade package of the correct DNN version from GitHub.
+The file can be found in the Assets section (scroll down the page) for the desired release version and will have a naming convention like DNN_Platform_9.10.2_Upgrade.zip. *You will have to do this for each version upgrade.

 - Unzip the upgrade package to a separate file location on your computer.